RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 What's truly surprising is that this scratch-built model performs almost identically to highly optimized Scikit-learn's `LinearRegression` in terms of performance metrics like R-squared ($R^2$), Mean Squared Error (MSE), and Mean Absolute Error (MAE).
 Check out the detailed analysis in the [Performance Analysis](#performance-analysis-against-scikit-learn) section.

-The model also offers surprisingly fast performance, able to be trained for delevering predictions in **under 0.2 seconds for 5332 datasets** using pure Python.
+The model also offers surprisingly fast performance, able to be trained for delivering predictions in **under 0.2 seconds for 5332 datasets** using pure Python.
 In fact, it’s been benchmarked (for training and delivering prediction) to run **up to 1.9× faster** than Scikit-learn’s implementation on **smaller datasets** just because of _numpy warmup time_, as shown in the [speedtest.md](./speedtest.md) file. **_However, performance significantly drops on larger datasets, where Scikit-learn's optimized implementation clearly outperforms the scratch-built model._**

 > One line summary: Predicts house rent in Dhaka using a fully scratch-built ML pipeline with zero external libraries.